 TD First Class Travel® Visa Infinite* is your Canadian Amazon credit card

-Amazon credit cards are not in Canada, yet.
-However, you can use your TD First Class Travel® Visa Infinite* card on Amazon and, better yet, redeem your TD points for merchandise.
+You don’t need to get the Amazon credit card, because you can use your TD First Class Travel Visa Infinite* card on Amazon and redeem your TD points for merchandise.
 That is right, the Amazon points you’ve always wanted are TD points.
-Of course, there are more details, but you can exchange your points on Amazon for free stuff.†
+Of course, there are more details, but you can exchange your points on Amazon for free stuff.

 What is Expedia for TD?

 Finally!
-Hardbacon covered this new co-branded effort between TD and Expedia.
 Expedia for TD is a travel booking site that allows travellers to use their TD Rewards points with an Expedia-like experience.
 It is exclusive to TD credit card holders and the site often has exclusive deals.
 Plus, it is a great way to spend and earn TD points simultaneously.
 You earn 8 TD Points/$1 when you book travel through Expedia for TD.
-There are no blackout dates and you can modify your plans easily.†
+There are no blackout dates and you can modify your plans easily.